virgili0/Virgilio/README.md

 Now you're most likely familiar with **TensorFlow as a tool**, and it's time to understand **how to use** it to build large scale Neural Networks.

 ### ANN - Artificial Neural Networks
+First look:
+-Artificial Neural Networks are the quitessence of the deep learning and they, with CNN and RNN variants or improvements of them
+Starting from this (heavy but comprehensive) [chapter of the book](https://www.deeplearningbook.org/contents/mlp.html).
+-ddd
 ### CNN - Convolutional Neural Networks
 ### RNN - Recurrent Neural Networks
 ### Training Networks: Best practices